Sudbury Town Residents' Association history

 - Regular liaison with Brent Council and Ward Councillors on matters of concern to our

-- Monitoring of planning and licence applications and licence applications/keeping an eye on the illegal practice of beds in sheds
+- Monitoring of planning and licence applications and keeping an eye on the illegal practice of beds in sheds.

 We are committed to continually work with our members to promote and improve how we live and work in Sudbury

-- Promote Sudbury Arts Festival in September 2013 which starts with a pre-event viewing of the film TRASHED by Jeremy Irons at 7 pm sharp at the Sudbury Baptist Church – Barham Park roundabout on Tuesday, 17 September
+- Promoted Sudbury Arts Festival in September 2013 which started with a pre-event viewing of the film TRASHED by Jeremy Irons at 7 pm sharp at the Sudbury Baptist Church – Barham Park roundabout on Tuesday, 17 September.

-- STRA is in dialogue with Brent Council and our Consultant with respect to a Neighbourhood Development Plan for Sudbury
+- STRA took part in dialogue with Brent Council and our Consultant with respect to a Neighbourhood Development Plan for Sudbury.

 - Organising an awareness campaign of the serious health risks of consuming paan filled with

-- Litter picks – we plan two Litterpicks a year – the next one is on Saturday, 14 December 2013
+- Litter picks – we plan two Litterpicks a year.
+Check our calendar for dates.

 Do you live in Sudbury?
 Are you passionate about improving the area?
 Guess what, so are we!